michaelsballoni/mscript/README.md

 ## next steps
 To see the language reference, visit [mscript.io](https://mscript.io)

-To read about the development of mscript, go to CodeProject for [version 1.0](https://www.codeproject.com/Articles/5324522/mscript-A-Programming-Language-for-Scripting-Comma)
+To read about the development of mscript, go to CodeProject for [version 1.0](https://www.codeproject.com/Articles/5324522/mscript-A-Programming-Language-for-Scripting-Comma) and [version 2.0](https://www.codeproject.com/Articles/5328249/mscript-Version-2-0-Adds-Error-Handling-New-Functi)